flub/testdir/README.md

 This crate aims to make it easier to use temporary directories in tests, primarily by calling the `testdir!()` macro somewhere in a test function.
-The direcetories are structured per-scope and per-test and will be available for inspection after the test has finished.
+The directories are structured per-scope and per-test and will be available for inspection after the test has finished.
 On subsequent test runs older generations of test directories will be cleaned up.